 General Cleanroom Tools

-- Heidelberg DWL 66 Direct-Write Lithography Tool primarily used for the production of contact lithographic masks used with a Quintel Contact Lithography Tool, but can also be used for direct-write and grayscale lithographies.
+- Heidelberg DWL 66 Direct-Write Lithography Tool primarily used for the production of contact lithographic masks used with the Suss Microtech Contact Aligner, but can also be used for direct-write and grayscale lithographies.
 Three writing heads are available to allow both rapid mask production and high resolution.
 Features as small as 600 nm have been reproduced using contact lithography.

 - Veeco Atomic Force Microscope for the characterization of nanoscale structures and patterns including nanopatterned monolayers and thin films.